Torphedo/pd_loader_core/readme.md

 # Phantom Dust Plugin Loader
 This is a mod loader for the 2017 Windows port of the 2004 Xbox game Phantom Dust.
-It heavily relies on DLL injection to load arbitrary mod code in the game process.
-Function hooking is also used to intercept/redirect file I/O from the game and force it to open modded files (so that modders don't need to replace the original files).

-DLL injection and the mod loader's [virtual filesystem](https://github.com/icculus/physfs) also provides some extra options for modders:
-- Add extra functionality that runs before or after any function in the game
-- Completely replace any function in the game with their own code
-- Read and write directly to the game's memory without the overhead and occasional permission problems of WinAPI
-- Effortlessly read/write files from the original game, the mods folder, or .zip / .7z archives in the mods folder.
-  The virtual filesystem handles file I/O from archives and figures out which of the 3 locations to use automatically.

-For those interested, more technical info can be found in the "Plugin Development" section.
-If you have any problems or questions, check the FAQ section.
-There (might) already be an answer there.
+It uses DLL injection to load code and asset mods without needing read/write access to the game files.

 ## Usage
-When you run PDPL for the first time, a `mods` folder will be created next to the EXE, and `pd_loader_core.dll` will be copied into the folder.
+Download PDPL from [here](https://github.com/Torphedo/pd_loader_core/releases), then unzip it to a folder and run `pdpl.exe`.
+This will create a shortcut to the mods folder, then run Phantom Dust.
 Don't create a `mods` folder yourself, because the one PDPL creates is actually a junction (like a shortcut) to `%LOCALAPPDATA%\Packages\Microsoft.MSEsper_8wekyb3d8bbwe\RoamingState\mods`.
-This path is the only place where the game is allowed load files from.
+This path is the only place where the game is allowed to load files from.

-To start the game with mods, run `pdpl.exe` (found on the [Releases](https://github.com/Torphedo/pd_loader_core/releases) page).
-*This will close Phantom Dust if it's already open*.
-Mods are only enabled when you run the game using `pdpl.exe`.
+Now copy `DebugMenu.7z` into the `mods` folder (don't unzip it!), and run `pdpl.exe` again.
+Phantom Dust should close and re-open, and you should see some new menu options throughout the game.
+If you run the game again normally, everything will be back to normal.

 If you want to see console output from mods, you'll have to sideload the game by following [this guide](https://phantomdust.miraheze.org/wiki/Help:Dumping_the_game_files).